InfernoDragon0/Project1003/README.md

 # Project1003

-*NOTE: This repo will be private until submission date, from then on it will be public.

-1003- A C++ arduino based tiny circuit game, 4 days to completion
+1003- A C++ arduino based tiny circuit game, all features are complete Play with your tamagochi, earn loot and gold from various games, fight randomly generated monsters and bosses and receive greater loot.
+Reach Mythic-level equipments to dominate the dungeons!

+## Requirements
+Libraries
+  - Tinyscreen
+  - RTCZero
+Run by uploading SmartWatchAndroid to your tinycircuit

 ## Features
 - Front Watch View